Nityanand4680/FAI-Advanced/MvcCore Demos/ReadMe.md

 - UR DBContext class will be UR DBNameContext.
 It will be having default constructor unlike the CODE-FIRST Approach.
 - No need to go to Startup.cs or appsettings.
-- There is no need for Constructor in the COntroller class.
+- There is no need for Constructor in the Controller class.